Capitalism always is and always will be an enemy of Native people. – Vern Harper, Following the Red Path: The Native People’s Caravan, 1974 (p. 92)

 Many were unaware of the depth and viciousness of the counter-revolution.
 The Russian State continued to call itself Communist.
 The Cold War reinforced belief in a global conflict between capitalism and communism.
 And many feared that accepting the defeat of the Russian Revolution would imply that socialism is not possible.

-‘Managerial marxists’ support continued class rule when they argue that the oppressed are not ready for self-rule.
+‘Managerial marxists’ support class rule when they insist that the oppressed are not ready for self-rule.
 In contrast, revolutionary marxists strive to abolish class rule.
 We support the oppressed to organize their own liberation and collectively manage society from the bottom up.

-‘Managerial marxists’ who promote socialism in theory and capitalism in practice cannot answer the challenges posed by the Native activists in this book.
-Worse, the chapter contributed by the Revolutionary Communist Party reeks with racist contempt, rejects Native sovereignty, and delivers empty promises.
-Calling this “the same old song” of the oppressors, which it is, one Native contributor concluded, “Marxism is as alien to my culture as capitalism.”
+‘Managerial marxists’ who promote socialism in theory and capitalism in practice cannot answer the challenges posed by the Indigenous activists in this book.
+Worse, the chapter contributed by the Revolutionary Communist Party reeks with racist contempt, rejects Indigenous sovereignty, and delivers empty promises.
+Calling this “the same old song” of the oppressors, which it is, one Indigenous contributor concluded, “Marxism is as alien to my culture as capitalism.”

-We should reject a ‘managerial marxism’ that has been stripped of its revolutionary core and made useless as a means for liberation.
-The alternative is not to reject marxism, but to revive the revolutionary marxist tradition of self-determination.
+We should reject any ‘marxism’ that has been stripped of its revolutionary core and made useless as a means for liberation.
+The alternative is to revive the revolutionary marxist tradition of self-determination.

-To justify why workers do not hold power in so-called socialist nations, ‘managerial marxists’ adopted capitalist ‘stages theory.’
+To justify why workers do not hold power in so-called socialist nations, ‘managerial marxists’ embraced the capitalist theory of ‘stages.’

 Russia’s new capitalist rulers adopted stages theory with an add-on and a condition.
-The add-on is that socialism follows capitalism, and the condition is that capitalist economies must be fully developed before workers can be ‘ready’ for socialism.
+The add-on is that socialism must follow capitalism, and the condition is that capitalist economies must be fully developed before workers can be ‘ready’ for socialism.
 This condition justifies continued capital extraction and the conquest of societies labeled ‘less-developed.’
-It also postpones the workers’ revolution to some vague and distant future.
+It also postpones the workers’ revolution and human emancipation to a vague and distant future.

-Communist parties around the world embraced this version of stages theory with disastrous results: In China and Cuba, workers’ revolutions were deflected.
-After apartheid was defeated in South Africa, the new Black ruling class (advised by the South African Communist Party) insisted that African capitalism must develop further before socialism could be put on the agenda.
+Communist parties around the world embraced stages theory with disastrous results: In China and Cuba, workers’ revolutions were deflected.
+After apartheid was defeated in South Africa, the new Black ruling class (advised by the South African Communist Party) insisted that African capitalism must develop further before socialism was possible.

-‘Managerial marxists’ use stages theory to argue that ‘historically backward’ Indigenous societies must be assimilated into the capitalist economy before Native people can win their liberation, as workers, through socialist revolution.
-This is similar to the capitalist promise of Native liberation through assimilation.
+‘Managerial marxists’ use stages theory to argue that ‘historically backward’ Indigenous societies must be assimilated into the capitalist economy before Indigenous people can win their liberation, as workers, through socialist revolution.
+This is similar to the capitalist promise of Indigenous liberation through assimilation.
 Either way, Indigenous societies are erased as distinct societies, which is no liberation at all.